Clueless: Home media

 Clueless was released on VHS and LaserDisc on December 19, 1995, by Paramount Home Video.
+It ended up in the top 20 for both video rental and video sales for 1996 in the United States.
 It was released on DVD on October 19, 1999.
 The special features solely included two theatrical trailers.

 The film was reissued in a special 10th-anniversary "Whatever!
 Edition" DVD on August 30, 2005.
 The new issue included featurettes and cast interviews, including:The Class of '95 (a look at the cast), Creative Writing (Amy Heckerling talks about the script), Fashion 101 (how filmmakers invented the trendsetting style of Clueless), Language Arts (the director and cast members give facts on the groundbreaking slang and how Clueless revived Valspeak slang), Suck and Blow (how to play the game depicted in the Sun Valley party scene), Driver's Ed, We're History (stories from cast and crew of Clueless), and two theatrical trailers.

 It was released on Blu-ray on May 1, 2012.
 Special features from the "Whatever!
 Edition" of 2005 were carried over to the Blu-ray and included a new trivia track.

+The film was remastered in 4K for its 30th anniversary and released on Ultra HD Blu-ray, digital download and a remastered Blu-ray on July 8, 2025, alongside a theatrical reissue from June 29–30.